AdobeDocs/control-panel.en/help/discover/using/discovering-the-interface.md

 The **[!UICONTROL Help Resources]** section provides useful documentation to help you in your use of the Control Panel and Campaign products.
 Do not hesitate to explore them.

 ![](assets/helpresources.png)

+## Supported languages {#languages}

+The Control Panel user interface is designed to display in the language that matches your browser's configuration.
+In the event that your browser is set to a language that Control Panel does not support, the default language used will be English (United States).

+Below is a list of languages currently supported by Control Panel:

+* English (United States)
+* German
+* French
+* Japanase
+* Italian (Italy)
+* Spanish (Spain)
+* Korean
+* Portuguese (Brazil)
+* Chinese (Simplified)
+* Chinese (Traditional)